lrspeiser/sigmagravity/README.md

 $$

 is an overestimate (not all paths contribute equally; coherence weighting and geometry factors reduce this).
 A more careful calculation accounting for the elliptic-integral ring geometry (Appendix B) and exponential coherence decay yields a ratio of O(10), in quantitative agreement with the observed ≈7.8.
 This supports the interpretation of A as a measure of coherent path-family count rather than a disconnected fit parameter.
 Variations with cluster triaxiality (oblate vs prolate; q_LOS ∈ [0.7, 1.3]) and galaxy disk thickness offer direct tests; triaxial sensitivity of ∼20–30% in θ_E is already confirmed (§5.3, Figure C2).

+**Future test: Single-A ablation.** A strong test of model unification would constrain a single universal amplitude A across both domains (galaxies and clusters) simultaneously.
+We interpret the observed ratio as arising from different path-counting geometries (2-D disk dynamics vs 3-D projected lensing), and expect a single-A model to degrade predictive performance, quantifiable via ΔWAIC and increased RAR scatter.
+This ablation will be reported in future work as part of a unified cross-domain calibration.

 **Cosmological consistency.** The halo‑scale kernel used here embeds naturally in a background FRW with effective matter density Ω_eff = Ω_m − Ω_b ≈ 0.25.
 Preliminary linear‑regime tests (run in the companion cosmo module) show full degeneracy with ΛCDM distances and growth, confirming that the local kernel does not conflict with cosmological structure formation.
 A dedicated cosmology paper will present these results.